gebz97/Project-Huron/README.md

 Requirements vary by domain, but generally you'll want:

-- Linux hosts (RHEL/Rocky/Ubuntu LTS supported)
+- Linux hosts (RHEL/Rocky/Alma/Oracle Linux)
 - Ansible 2.14+ on your control node
 - Python 3.9+ on managed nodes
 - SSH access and sudo privileges on target hosts